ChrisQlasty/RNNforGestures/README.md

 # RNNforGestures
 This repo contains materials, source code and usage description of a script, which trains and evaluates Recurrent Neural Networks (RNNs) applied for hand gesture recognition.
-The input data comes from the optical linear sensor described in [1-2].

 Overview of readme:
   * Description